agence2dav/oc6/README.md

 - update fixtures for medias and tags

 ### 10 - tags #33
-- dele all things about designations
+- delete all things about designations
-- todo: use multiple tags
+- use multiple tags in tricks
-- todo: tricks by tags
+- find tricks by tags
+- todo: edit tags